-4.4.2 Diagnostic Images
+4.3.2 Diagnostic Images along with FIFO

 The second approach is to use diagnostic images which are saved copies of the intermediate images that ZM uses when determining motion detection.
-These are switched on and off using Options->Logging->RECORD DIAG IMAGES.
+These are switched on and off using

+Options->Logging->RECORD_DIAG_IMAGES.